Teaching Graduate and Undergraduate Courses:

 - Linear Algebra (equivalent of 18.06 at MIT)

-- Undergraduate seminars in physical applied mathematics (guest lecturer, 18.384 at MIT)
+- Undergraduate seminars in physical applied mathematics (guest lecturer, 18.384)

 MIT Open CourseWare Scholar VIDEO Lectures